BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking5-8.md

 - When did you start using the internet?

   - I first started using the internet when I was around 11 years old, when I was a primary student.
-We had a dial-up connection at home back then – it was painfully slow!
+We had a dial-up connection at home back then - it was painfully slow!
 I remember mainly using it for basic homework research at the school library whenever I could get access, and occasionally at home for very simple things.
 It felt quite novel and exciting at the time, even though it was much more limited than it is today.
 I have quite fond memories of those early experiences.

 - How often do you go online?

-  - I go online every single day – it’s absolutely vital for both my daily routine and staying connected.
-On weekdays, I’d estimate I spend around **3–4 hours online**, split between work tasks, studying, and personal use.
+  - I go online every single day - it’s absolutely vital for both my daily routine and staying connected.
+On weekdays, I’d estimate I spend around **3-4 hours online**, split between work tasks, studying, and personal use.
 On weekends, it might be a bit less unless I’m streaming a film or researching something.
 I rely heavily on my phone for quick searches and messages, but switch to my laptop for deeper tasks like writing or coursework.
 It’s become such an essential utility that I can’t imagine life without it!

 - How does the internet influence people?

-  - Oh, it influences us *massively*—both positively and negatively.
+  - Oh, it influences us *massively* - both positively and negatively.
 On one hand, it’s revolutionized everything: instant access to knowledge, easier communication across the globe, and tools for work or education.
-For example, anyone can learn skills online now—like cooking or coding!
+For example, anyone can learn skills online now - like cooking or coding!

     On the other hand, it can be distracting.
 I’ve noticed people (myself included!) sometimes scroll mindlessly instead of focusing on real-life moments.
 It’s also easier to feel overwhelmed by too much information.

     So overall?
-It’s a double-edged sword—incredibly useful, but we need to use it wisely.
+It’s a double-edged sword - incredibly useful, but we need to use it wisely.

 - Do you think you spend too much time online?

   - Honestly, I *do* wonder sometimes if I’m online more than I should be.
-While it’s essential for work and keeping in touch, I’ll admit I occasionally fall into the trap of mindless scrolling—especially when I’m tired or procrastinating.
+While it’s essential for work and keeping in touch, I’ll admit I occasionally fall into the trap of mindless scrolling - especially when I’m tired or procrastinating.
 I’ve noticed it can eat into time I’d rather spend on hobbies or just relaxing offline.

     That said, I’m trying to be more intentional.
-I use app timers to limit social media, and I make a point to ‘detox’ on weekends—like hiking or reading physical books.
+I use app timers to limit social media, and I make a point to ‘detox’ on weekends - like hiking or reading physical books.
 It’s a balance, but I’m getting better at recognizing when to disconnect.

 - What would you do without the internet?

   - Honestly?
-It’d be a huge adjustment at first—I’d miss it terribly for daily tasks!
+It’d be a huge adjustment at first - I’d miss it terribly for daily tasks!
 But I’d adapt.
 For **work or studies**, I’d rely on physical libraries, books, and in-person consultations. **Socially**, I’d prioritize face-to-face meetups, handwritten letters (which could be quite charming!), or phone calls.
-And for **leisure**, I’d dive deeper into offline hobbies—like hiking, painting, or playing board games with friends.
+And for **leisure**, I’d dive deeper into offline hobbies - like hiking, painting, or playing board games with friends.

     Ironically, I might even feel *more* present.
 No notifications constantly pulling at my attention!
 I’d probably explore my city more, rediscover old hobbies like journaling, and value slower, intentional interactions.
-It’d force me to be resourceful—like using maps instead of GPS or shopping locally.
+It’d force me to be resourceful - like using maps instead of GPS or shopping locally.

     Sure, it’d be inconvenient sometimes, but humans thrived for centuries without it.
 I’d see it as a chance to reconnect with the tangible world.